ClickHouse/clickhouse-docs/docs/integrations/s3/s3-merge-tree.md

 * By default, the maximum number of query processing threads used by any stage of the query processing pipeline is equal to the number of cores.
 Some stages are more parallelizable than others, so this value provides an upper bound.
 Multiple query stages may execute at once since data is streamed from the disk.
 The exact number of threads used for a query may thus exceed this.
 Modify through the setting [max_threads](https://clickhouse.com/docs/en/operations/settings/settings/#settings-max_threads).
 * Reads on s3 are asynchronous by default.
 This behavior is determined by setting `remote_filesystem_read_method`, set to the value “threadpool” by default.
 When serving a request, ClickHouse reads granules in stripes.
 Each of these stripes potentially contain many columns.
 A thread will read the columns for their granules one by one.
 Rather than doing this synchronously, a prefetch is made for all columns before waiting for the data.
 This offers significant performance improvements over synchronous waits on each column.
 Users will not need to change this setting in most cases - see [Optimizing for Performance](./s3-optimizing-performance).
 * Writes are performed in parallel, with a maximum of 100 concurrent file writing threads. `max_insert_delayed_streams_for_parallel_write`, which has a default value of 1000,  controls the number of s3 blobs written in parallel.
 Since a buffer is required for each file being written (~1MB), this effectively limits the memory consumption of an INSERT.
 It may be appropriate to lower this value in low server memory scenarios.

+For further information on tuning threads, see [Optimizing for Performance](./s3-optimizing-performance).

+Important: as of 22.3.1, there are two settings to enable the cache. `data_cache_enabled` and `cache_enabled`.
+The former enables the new cache, which supports the eviction of index files.
+The latter setting enables a legacy cache.
+As of 22.3.1, we recommend enabling both settings.

+To accelerate reads, s3 files are cached on the local filesystem by breaking files into segments.
+Any contiguous read segments are saved in the cache, with overlapping segments reused.
+Writes resulting from INSERTs or merges can also optionally be stored in the cache.
+Where possible, the cache is reused for file reads.
+ClickHouse’s linear reads lend themselves to this caching strategy.
+Should a contiguous read result in a cache miss, the segment is downloaded and cached.
+Eviction occurs on an LRU basis per segment.
+The removal of a file also causes its removal from the cache.

+The metadata for the cache (entries and last used time) is held in memory for fast access.
+On restarts of ClickHouse, this metadata is reconstructed from the files on disk with the loss of the last used time.
+In this case, the value is set to 0, causing random eviction until the values are fully populated.

+The max cache size can be specified in bytes through the setting `max_cache_size`.
+This defaults to 1GB (subject to change).
+Index and mark files can be evicted from the cache.
+The FS page cache can efficiently cache all files.

+Finally, merges on data residing in s3 are potentially a performant bottleneck if not performed intelligently.
+Cached versions of files minimize merges performed directly on the remote storage.
+By default, this is enabled and can be turned off by setting `read_from_cache_if_exists_orthersize_bypass_cache` to 0.